 At this point, credit union decision makers often turn sour on Big Data.
 Why?
 The cost of “contribution” is too high.
 The credit union is obligated to protect the sensitive member data in its care.
 This data cannot simply leave the credit union’s firewall perimeter and be uploaded to the Data Lake.

 The healthcare industry faced a similar conundrum regarding electronic medical records.
 As medical records evolved from paper to an electronic format, the opportunity to perform analytics on this data was gigantic.
-Yet, the Health Insurance Portability and Accountability Act (HIPPA), a law about patients’ medical records privacy, stood in the way.
+Yet, the Health Insurance Portability and Accountability Act (HIPAA), a law about patients’ medical records privacy, stood in the way.

-To take advantage of this opportunity but still adhere to HIPPA, healthcare analytics companies devised processes to “de-identify” the sensitive data in medical records.
+To take advantage of this opportunity but still adhere to HIPAA, healthcare analytics companies devised processes to “de-identify” the sensitive data in medical records.
 In this this way, no specific patient could be uniquely identified while analysts gleaned insights from millions of medical records uploaded by thousands of healthcare providers.

 Credit union member data can be handled in a similar way.
 In fact, the same method for protecting patient privacy can be adapted to the data of credit union members.